Kabuswe/Cloud-Web-Scraping/README.md

 - Containerise the python web scraper using Docker,
 - Upload Docker container of the web scraper to Docker Hub,
 - Deploy the container to IBM cloud,
-- Create time controlled triggers on the cloud functions service
+- Create time controlled triggers on the IBM cloud functions service